codecrafters-io/build-your-own-redis/stage_descriptions/auth-06-hz3.md

  6) "-@all"
 ```

-The tester will validate the following for the response fo the `ACL GETUSER` command:
+The tester will validate the following for the response for the `ACL GETUSER` command:

-- The response complies with the response format of the`ACL GETUSER` command.
+- The response complies with the response format of the `ACL GETUSER` command.
 - The `flags` array contains the flag `off`.
 - The SHA-256 hash of the string `foospassword` is present in the passwords array.
 - The command permission rule for the user is `-@all`, meaning that the user has no permissions to run any commands.

 ### Notes

-- Redis uses SHA256 algorithm hashing for password storage.
-You'll need to compute the SHA256 hash of the provided password and store it.
+- Redis uses the SHA-256 hashing algorithm for password storage.
+You'll need to compute the SHA-256 hash of the provided password and store it.

 - The password hash should be stored as a lowercase hexadecimal string.